avi-raj/Coursera-Getting-and-Cleaning-Data-Peer_Assessment/CodeBook.md

 A variable, meltedData is created from combinedData using the id & variable indices above The variable tidy_data_averages is created by casting meltedData (grouping by SubjectId & ActivityName, and calculating the mean for each of the other 66 variables)

-30 subjects, with 6 activities each - and 66 variables results in a data set of dimension (180 * 68) for this specific data set.
+30 subjects, with 6 activities each - and 66 variables results in an output data set of dimension (180 * 68) for this specific source data.

 The variable tidy_data_averages is written to a text file "./data/tidy_data_averages.txt" using the write.table function